-The acquisition by any person of a 'significant interest' in any class of shares, whether voting or non-voting, of any Canadian bank requires the approval of the Minister.2 A bank that is not a large bank may apply to OSFI to exempt a class of non-voting shares for purposes of this requirement if the class comprises less than 30 per cent of the total equity of the bank.
-Each subsequent increase in a person's significant interest of the same class would also require the Minister's approval unless such person already controls the bank or, in respect of a bank that is not a large bank, the increase does not result in such person's interest increasing by a further 5 per cent of the relevant class and would not cause the person to acquire control of the bank.
+The acquisition by any person of a 'significant interest' in any class of shares, whether voting or non-voting, of any Canadian bank requires the approval of the Minister.2 A bank that is not a large bank may apply to OSFI to exempt a class of non-voting shares for the purposes of this requirement if the class comprises not more than 30 per cent of the total equity of the bank.
+Each subsequent increase in a person's significant interest of the same class would also require the Minister's approval unless such person already controls the bank or, in respect of a bank that is not a large bank, the increase does not result in such person's interest increasing by a further 5 per cent in excess of the significant interest of such person in the relevant class and would not cause the person to acquire control of the bank.
 Prior to approving a transaction involving a foreign bank controlled by a person that is not a resident of a member country of the World Trade Organization, the Minister must be satisfied that treatment as favourable for Canadian banks exists or will be provided in the jurisdiction in which the foreign bank principally operates (either directly or indirectly through subsidiaries).